ArduPilot/ardupilot_wiki/dev/source/docs/autotest-verbose.rst

     STAT_BOOTCNT = 2.0000000
     Received 1129 parameters
     AUTOTEST: Ready to start testing!
-    AUTOTEST: Waiting for a heartbeat with mavlink protocol 2.0 Connection on serial port 0
+    AUTOTEST: Waiting for a heartbeat with MAVLink protocol 2.0 Connection on serial port 0
     bind port 5762 for 2
     Serial port 2 on TCP port 5762